These wonderfully soft and chewy keto chocolate chip cookies are made with almond flour and extra dark chocolate chips.

 - Using a rubber spatula, fold in the chocolate chips.

 - Bake the cookies until lightly browned.
-Depending on how hot your oven runs, this can take anywhere from 12 to 20 minutes.
+Depending on how hot your oven runs, this can take 12 to 20 minutes.

 - Let the cookies cool on the baking sheet for about 20 minutes before enjoying them.